Chris Meek: Awards and recognition

 In 2014, Meek received the Syracuse University’s Orange Circle Award for his philanthropic work.

 Podcast and books

-Meek is the host of a podcast, Next Steps Forward with Chris Meek which airs on the Voice America Talk Radio Network’s Empowerment channel.
+Meek is the host of a podcast, Next Steps Forward with Dr. Chris Meek which airs on the Voice America Talk Radio Network’s Empowerment channel.
 On his podcast, guests such as Anne Beiler, Karen Pence, Dana Perino, Ray Scott, and Charles Haley among others have appeared.

 He is also the author of the book Next Steps Forward: Beyond Remembering which was published in May 2022.
 The book is about his experiences at Ground Zero on September 11, 2001 and how they impacted the course of his life.
 As a charter media member of the nonprofit Voices Against Trafficking, he has also contributed to the organization's anthology titled, Voices Against Trafficking: The Strength of Many Voices Speaking As One which was published in December 2021.

+In February 2025, Meek authored the book, Everyday Triumph: Extraordinary Stories of Hope, Resilience, and Impact.
+The book shares stories of 15 individuals and their resilience in the face of adversity.

 Personal life

 Meek is married with three children.
+Meek’s mother, Camille, is a teacher who specializes in deaf education.
+He is guided by the Athenian Oath, which is about the principle of "leaving things better than we find them."